AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 * 2a.
 Tutor cancels deletion.

     * 2a1.
-TMS closes deletion process.
+System closes deletion process.

       Use case ends.